 Arthritis is a general term for a group of more than 100 diseases.
 The word "arthritis" means "joint inflammation."
 Arthritis involves inflammation (swelling) in and around the body's joints.
 Pain, stiffness, and swelling can result from inflammation.
 Arthritis is an acute or chronic inflammation of a joint and its surrounding soft tissues.
 In arthritis, progressive joint deterioration occurs and the smooth "cushioning" cartilage in joints is gradually lost, resulting in the bones wearing against each other.
 Soft tissues in the joints also may begin to wear down.
 Arthritis can be painful and eventually can result in limited motion, loss of joint function, and deformities in the joints affected.

-The most common form of arthritis is osteoarthritis or “wear-and-tear” arthritis, which becomes more prominent as people age.
-Osteoarthritis also can develop after the joint sustains an injury.
+The most common form of arthritis is osteoarthritis or "wear-and-tear" arthritis, which becomes more prominent as people age.
+Osteoarthritis also can develop after joint is injured.